 - sliced green onions, and

-- rice wine vinegar
+- apple cider vinegar

-- sesame oil
+- toasted sesame oil

 - minced garlic